 We think the EufyCam 2 is a pretty good buy for the quality and security features.
-It keeps all your footage secure, it’s easy to set up and use, and you don’t even have to pay for a monthly subscription plan.
+It keeps all your footage secure, it’s easy to set up and use, and you don’t have to pay for a monthly subscription plan.

 Features: The EufyCam 2 has decent features for the price, including HD resolution and human detection.
 Just know the human detection doesn’t work as well at night.

 Pricing: The EufyCam 2 costs a few hundred dollars up front, but it’s cheaper than similar models by other brands.
 You also don’t have to pay an extra monthly subscription fee for storage or features.

 Home automation: The EufyCam 2 works with Alexa and Google plus Apple HomeKit.